La permission de dix heures

-La permission de dix heures is a one act opéra comique of 1867 with music by Jacques Offenbach.
+La permission de dix heures is an opéra comique in one act, composed in 1867 by Jacques Offenbach.
 The French libretto, by Mélesville and Pierre Carmouche, was arranged by Nuitter with the agreement of Carmouche from the comédie-vaudeville by the same authors, first performed at the Théâtre du Palais-Royal on 17 April 1841.

-Offenbach's opéra comique premiered in Bad Ems and had a Paris production but did not enter the repertoire.
+Offenbach's opéra comique premiered in Bad Ems, Germany, and had a Paris production but did not enter the repertoire.

 Performance history

 Originally planned for 1866, the premiere of La permission de dix heures was in Bad Ems on 9 July 1867.
 It received its French premiere at the Théâtre de la Renaissance on 4 September 1873 where it ran for 39 performances.